Updated April 2021

 If at any time visitors break the visiting protocol, they may be asked to leave, and a meeting arranged with the management of the home.

 The health and wellbeing risks arising from the needs of our residents will be taken into consideration.
-This will include both whether their needs make them particularly vulnerable to COVID-19 and whether their needs make visits particularly important (for example, people living with dementia, may be permitted visitors when restricting visitors could cause some of the residents to be distressed) each resident will have a care plan detailing visiting information / requirements and a risk assessment.
+Each resident will have a care plan detailing visiting information / requirements and a risk assessment.

 The Trust recognises that its visiting policy and arrangements will be very much subject to local circumstances and will have to be adjusted to meet any changes in these.
 These changes include: